Unity-Technologies/NavMeshComponents/README.md

 # Status of the project

 ## Development
-This project is now developed as part of the new [AI Navigation package](https://docs.unity3d.com/Packages/com.unity.ai.navigation@latest), please install this package to continue working with *NavMesh building components* workflow and get access to newer versions.
+This project is now developed as part of the [AI Navigation](https://docs.unity3d.com/Packages/com.unity.ai.navigation@latest) package.
+Please add that package to your project in order to continue building the NavMesh using these components and to get access to newer versions.

-The content of this repository will remain available for older Unity version, but no further development will be made here.
+The content of this repository remains available for older Unity versions but no further development will be made here.

 ## Questions and feature requests
-Please use [AI & Navigation Previews](https://forum.unity.com/forums/ai-navigation-previews.122/) section of the forum to discuss about *AI Navigation* package and learn about new releases.
+Please use the [AI & Navigation Previews](https://forum.unity.com/forums/ai-navigation-previews.122/) section of the forum to discuss about the **AI Navigation** package and to stay informed about major releases.

-[Unity roadmap](https://unity.com/roadmap/unity-platform/navigation-game-ai) is a portal where you can learn about *AI Navigation* future developments and share your feature requests.
+You can learn about the future developments of **AI Navigation** and also share your feature requests in the [Unity Platform Roadmap](https://unity.com/roadmap/unity-platform/navigation-game-ai) portal.

 ## Bug Reporting
-The issue section in this repository is closed, please use the [Unity built-in report system](https://unity3d.com/unity/qa/bug-reporting
+The _Issues_ section of this repository is closed.
+Please use the [Unity built-in report system](https://unity3d.com/unity/qa/bug-reporting
-) to report bugs you found in *AI Navigation* package.
+) to report any bugs that you find in the **AI Navigation** package.

-# NavMesh building components
+# Using This Repository

 ## Components for Runtime NavMesh Building